lue-bird/elm-morph/README.md

 > build conversions between narrow ⇄ broad types at once

-There's lots shiny applications of such "`Morph`"s that go both ways.
+There's a lot of shiny applications of "morph"s that go both ways.

 Below are some appetizers; click the headers for more examples and documentation.